authzforce/fiware/doc/UserAndProgrammersGuide.rst

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.

-Now you have a Result Filter extension ready for integration into AuthzForce Server, as explained in the next section.
+Now you have a Result Postprocessor extension ready for integration into AuthzForce Server, as explained in the next section.

-Integrating a Result Filter extension into AuthzForce Server
+Integrating a Result Postprocessor extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section assumes you have a Combining Algorithm extension in form of a JAR, typically produced by the process described in the previous section.
 You may use AuthzForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
 This JAR is available on Maven Central: groupId= ``org.ow2.authzforce``, artifactId= ``authzforce-ce-core-pdp-testutils``, version= ``13.3.1``.